menu

 Overview

 Freeland is a very small borough located in the state of Pennsylvania.
 With a population of 3,822 people and just one neighborhood, Freeland is the 412th largest community in Pennsylvania.
-Freeland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Freeland was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce